crodier/software-blog/_posts/2025-03-17-j2ee-new-again.md

 everyday life, little things.
 But wow, they were minor; and things have since then, deteroirated into Microservices.

 But wow, did J2EE do the hard things beautifully.
+The entire world runs on Servlets.
+Serverlets and web-apps were
-The entire world runs on WAR files, which are simply running a Servlets, in Tomcat.
-This was the main "deployment unit", to build a J2EE app, which everyone used, for everything.
+the main "deployment unit", to build a J2EE app, which everyone used, for everything.

 But there was another;  EAR files.
 An EAR file was "enterprise archive resource."
-In the EAR, you could put these other itneresting things:  EJBs.
+In the EAR, you could put these other interesting things:  EJBs.
 Enterprise Java Beans.
 You can think of them as an ultra complicated gRPC interface, which you had to pre-compile in those days.

-In this post, I will explore the incredible thing EJBs got right, which to my knoweldge, barely exists if at all in gRPC, and is never talked about in Spring, and it is this.
+In this post, I will explore the incredible thing EJBs got right, which, to my knowledge, barely exists if at all in gRPC, and is never talked about in Spring, and it is this.

 There was a requirement where if you deployed a Stateless Session